natewatson999/node-virustotal/README.md

 ```

 ## v3.urlLookup()
-This takes a URL and a standard callback.
+This takes a SHA256 hashed URL and a standard callback.
 The URL is looked up in VirusTotal's database, and the information is returned in res.
 This returns this instance of the v3 object.

 ### Example

 ```
 const nvt = require('node-virustotal');
 const defaultTimedInstance = nvt.makeAPI();
+const hashed = nvt.sha256('http://wikionemore.com/');
-const theSameObject = defaultTimedInstance.urlLookup('http://wikionemore.com', function(err, res){
+const theSameObject = defaultTimedInstance.urlLookup(hashed, function(err, res){
   if (err) {
     console.log('Well, crap.');
     console.log(err);